Sanjay Mishra (actor)

-Sanjay Mishra (born 6 October 1963) is an Indian actor known for his works predominantly in Hindi cinema and television.
-Also working for Telugu cinema An alumnus of National School of Drama, he made his acting debut in the 1995 film Oh Darling!
+is an Indian actor known for his works predominantly in Hindi cinema and television.
+He has twice won the Filmfare Critics Award for Best Actor for his performances in the films Ankhon Dekhi (2015) and Vadh (2022) along with several other awards and nominations.

+An alumnus of National School of Drama, he made his acting debut in the 1995 film Oh Darling!
 Yeh Hai India!.
 Later films include Rajkumar (1996) and Satya (1998).
 He also appeared as Apple Singh, an "icon" used by ESPN Star Sports during the 1999 Cricket World Cup.
-In 2015, he received the Filmfare Award for Best Actor (Critics) for his performance in Ankhon Dekhi.
+He is known for his performances both in drama and comedy genre movie productions.

 Early life and background

-Sanjay Mishra was born into a Maithil Brahmin family living in Darbhanga, Sakri, Narayanpur, Bihar.
+Mishra was born in Darbhanga in Maithil Brahmin Family, Sakri, Narayanpur, Darbhanga Bihar.
 Mishra's father Shambhu Nath Mishra was an employee at the Press Information Bureau and both his grandparents were Indian civil servant.
 When his father got transferred he moved to Varanasi, where he studied in Kendriya Vidyalaya BHU.
 Mishra joined the National School of Drama and graduated in 1989.

 Career

 Early career

-Mishra did many commercials and small movie roles before he got the opportunity to stand with Amitabh Bachchan in a Mirinda commercial.
+Mishra did many commercials and small movie roles before he got the opportunity to stand Amitabh Bachchan in a Mirinda commercial.
 In 1991, on his first day of shooting the television series Chanakya, he reportedly took 28 takes.
 The director left him with an assistant director so that he could rehearse for the shoot.
 His first released movie was Oh Darling!
 Yeh Hai India! in 1995 in which he played a small part as a harmonium player.

 Television actor and comedian

 Mishra later acted in Satya and Dil Se.., which helped him in securing the role of Shukla, a corrupt Paan-loving employee, in the famous television sitcom Office Office.
 In the next few years, he acted mainly in TV serials before moving to films exclusively.
 He left television serials in 2005 after he got recognition for his role in Bunty Aur Babli and Apna Sapna Money Money.

-Mishra is known for his comedic roles, although he has played more serious roles in films such as Zameen, Charas, Plan, and Satya.
+Mishra is known for his comic roles, although he has played more serious roles in films such as Zameen, Charas, Plan, and Satya.